boucadair/ipfix-tcpoptions-and-v6eh/draft-boucadair-opsawg-ipfix-tcpo-v6eh.md

 --- abstract

-This document specifies new IPFIX Information Elements (IEs) to solve some issues with existing ipv6ExtensionHeaders and tcpOptions IEs, especially the ability to export any observed TCP option or IPv6 Extension Headers.
+This document specifies new IPFIX Information Elements (IEs) to solve some issues with existing ipv6ExtensionHeaders and tcpOptions IPFIX IEs, especially the ability to export any observed IPv6 Extension Headers or TCP options.

 --- middle